 András grew up in Hungary and Egypt and became a social worker.
 He started his career in an orphanage then moved on to manage a refugee and homeless shelter in Budapest.
 He was working as a social worker with homeless people when he organized a team of 8 youths from the shelter where he worked, and decided to take them to Cape Town to the Homeless World Cup.
 During the tournament in Africa he realised that football has more power to encourage hopeless people than anything else he had seen before.
 From that point he is a committed fan of the method of social skills development of people on the margin of society through football.

-It was as a leader of the tendering team at Oltalom Charity Society that his work connected to Oltalom Sports Association.
+He was a leader of the tendering team at Oltalom Charity Society where his work connected to Oltalom Sports Association.
 However, he found himself in closer relations with OSA when writing a winning project application titled IRIS in the framework of Erasmus+ Sport.
-He is managing freshly submitted project applications and projects under implementation especially with regard to their financial planning and reporting. „This job can be done efficiently only if one identifies with the social goals of OSA, which is quite easy for me.
-Assisting the social inclusion of socially disadvantaged groups, especially that of the young is an elevating experience.
+He is now managing freshly submitted project applications and projects under implementation especially with regard to their financial planning and reporting. „This job can be done efficiently only if one identifies with the social goals of OSA, which is quite easy for me.
+Assisting the social inclusion of socially disadvantaged groups, especially that of the youth is an elevating experience.
 I hope to write successful project applications in the near future and to implement domestic and international cooperative projects.”

 After graduation I applied to study sociology and then after a few years of work here and abroad, I continued my studies in social work, where I specialised in crisis and trauma management.
 The time spent there has increased my interest in the effect of human and nature caused catastrophes on individuals and those different therapeutic opportunities which help to process them.